ronannnn/Grain-tracking-algorithm-based-on-highly-parallel-DBSCAN/README.md

 # USC CSCI 596 Final Project -- Grain tracking based on highly parallel DBSCAN
 This is a readme file of a parallel moleqular dynamics (MD) program.
-Grain growth or recrystalization processes are simulated with parallel MD.
-The output data is futher analysed using a highly parallel Density Based Spatial Clustering of Applications with Noise (DBSCAN) technique.
+Grain growth or recrystallization processes are simulated with parallel MD.
+The output data is further analyzed using a highly parallel Density Based Spatial Clustering of Applications with Noise (DBSCAN) technique.
 Grains could be recognized and tracked simultaneously with the change of temperature in this program.
 ## 0. Prerequisites
 Only needed are C compiler and MPI.
 ## 1. How to compile and run